-Next-generation sequencing (NGS) applys many of the same techniques and methods as the Sanger sequencing method, but NGS utilizes modern technology to expedite the DNA sequencing process, which increases accuracy, throughput, and speed.
+Next-generation sequencing (NGS) applies many of the same techniques and methods as the Sanger sequencing method, but NGS utilizes modern technology to expedite the DNA sequencing process, which increases accuracy, throughput, and speed.
 Next-generation sequencing is a complex process.
 First, it requires DNA fragments for sequencing to be collected through a process called library preparation.
 Next-generation sequencing library preparation typically involves generating a collection of random DNA fragments from a sample, and this is done by ligating specialized adaptors to the fragmented ends of a genomic DNA sample.
 The adaptors allow the complementary ends of fragmented DNA strands to bond together, which creates one complete strand of DNA.
 Once a library of DNA fragments has been collected, scientists may begin the amplification and sequencing process.

 There are several different approaches for sequencing DNA, each with its own applications and advantages.
 Among the more common of these approaches are pyrosequencing, ion semiconductor sequencing, and Illumina or Solexa sequencing.
 Pyrosequencing is a technique that utilizes fluorescence to detect pyrophosphate release after nucleotides are incorporated into a new strand of DNA.
 This technique can sequence much longer reads than other methods.
 It’s also able to produce results quickly, as this technique utilizes a massive parallel sequencing method in which you can read multiple optical signals simultaneously.
 Conversely, ion semiconductor sequencing does not utilize optical signals in its sequencing process.
 Rather, this method detects hydrogen ions that are released during DNA polymerization and builds a complementary strand based upon the DNA sequence of a template strand.

 The process of DNA sequencing is quite complex, and rather time consuming, so many laboratories turn to automated liquid handling equipment to accelerate the process.
 These highly intelligent technologies help reduce the risk of human error during the labor-intensive process of DNA sequencing and library preparation, which allows laboratories to produce a larger number of libraries within a shorter time frame at a lower cost.
-Automated next-generation sequencing library preparation system is highly scalable and compatible with several additional systems, which allows for effective use across multiple industries and applications.
+Automated next-generation sequencing library preparation system (link) is highly scalable and compatible with several additional systems, which allows for effective use across multiple industries and applications.

 Applications for Next-Generation Sequencing

 Perhaps the most well-known application of next-generation sequencing comes from the Human Genome Project.
 This international scientific research project sought to identify and map the sequence of base nucleotide pairs that form the human genome.
-While the genome of each individual is unique, key similarities were used to identify and assemble a complete sequence of chromosomes and produce linkage maps to track inherited traits across generations.
+While the genome of each individual is unique, key similarities were used to identify and assemble a complete sequence of chromosomes and produce linkage maps to track inherited traits across generations (link).
 Though there are still some gaps within the sequence of the Human Genome Project, this research has made it easier than ever before for anthropologists to trace and understand human origins.
 The research derived from the Human Genome Project enabled scientists to better understand the evolution of humans across time, and has even allowed scientists to trace human origins back to a single population within Africa between 50,000 and 80,000 years ago.

 Next-generation sequencing can produce a more complete sequence of a genome and capture a broader spectrum of mutations than the Sanger sequencing method, and NGS has become increasingly applicable within the healthcare industry.
 This technology can determine the risk of genetic diseases within patients through genetic testing.
-According to a 2013 study, next-generation sequencing can systematically study cancer genomes in their entirety, which can help provide a more accurate diagnosis and classification of the disease.
+According to a 2013 study (link), next-generation sequencing can systematically study cancer genomes in their entirety, which can help provide a more accurate diagnosis and classification of the disease.
 This can help medical professionals provide patients with more individualized treatment and management plans personalized for their specific diagnosis.